-Table 1 Allocation procedure for key processes in the product system, if steps 1 and 2 are not possible.
+Table 1 Allocation procedure for key processes in the product system.

-4.6.2 REUSE, RECYCLING, AND RECOVERY
+4.7 REUSE, RECYCLING, AND RECOVERY

 In the framework of the International EPD® System, the methodological choices for allocation for reuse, recycling and recovery have been set according to the polluter pays principle (PPP).
 This means that the generator of the waste shall carry the full environmental impact until the point in the product's life cycle at which the waste is transported to a scrapyard or the gate of a waste processing plant (collection site).
 The subsequent user of the waste shall carry the environmental impact from the processing and refinement of the waste but not the environmental impact caused in the "earlier" life cycles.
 See General Programme Instruction for further information and examples.